Lawwrenz/alx_html_css/css_advanced/README.md

 ## Contributing

 #### Contributions are welcome!
-Please fork the repository andn create pull request with your changes.
+Please fork the repository and create pull request with your changes.

 ## License